CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

         Gives execute permissions to all other bash scripts in the project Don't forget to first give permissions to this script with 'sudo chmod 777' before trying to run it
 > ./run.sh
-        Starts/restarts the containerlab then notifies the user when the firewall is deployed and the routers are ready to send multicast packets
+        Starts/restarts the containerlab then notifies the user when the firewall is deployed and the routers are ready to transmit multicast packets
 > ./open.sh
         Opens any container in the network
         Usage: ./open.sh [CONTAINER] [INTERFACE (optional)]